Will Scheffer

 His writing credits include Big Love: In the Beginning, Ellis Island, Duck Town, Easter, In the Gloaming, The Pact, Citizen Baines, and Getting On.

 Life

 Family

 Scheffer's father, Ben, was a Holocaust survivor, who emigrated from the Netherlands through Ellis Island in 1941.
 His mother, Sandra, was the daughter of Jews who fled Russia in 1916.

 Education

 Scheffer attended State University of New York at Purchase where he earned a Bachelor of Fine Arts with Honors in Theater.

 Career

-In 1997, Scheffer was honored with the Variety magazine "One of the Rising Writers to Watch" award.
+In 1997, Scheffer received the Variety magazine "One of the Rising Writers to Watch" award.
 He has also taught and lectured at Bernard M. Baruch College, Lewis and Clark College and School of Visual Arts, Manhattan, New York City.

 Personal life

 Scheffer is openly gay; he and Olsen have been married to each other since the early 1990s.Gross, Terry (2007).
 "Mark Olsen and Will Scheffer, Feeling the Big Love"Lattin, Don (2007).
 "Gay monogamous couple are brains behind polygamy show" About their collaborative process, Scheffer said: "Mark and I talk everything through but don't actually write together.
 We take turns on drafts, passing them back and forth for multiple revisions.
 Sometimes I'll write the first draft and he'll revise and sometimes he'll write the first draft.
 On set it's looser and we'll have to revise together but we prefer to actually write in our own space.
 The 'fantasy' image of having desks facing each other and tossing lines back and forth doesn't work for us."